Weekly Information about Bright Comets (2024 July 20: North)

 * 144P/Kushida

-Now it is 10.0 mag (Mar.
-7, Chris Wyatt).
+It brightened up to 8.9 mag from January to March (Feb.
+13, Chris Wyatt).
+Now it is 14.9 mag (June 29, Thomas Lehmann).
 It will fade out rapidly after this.
-It will be fainter than 18 mag in July.
-It stays observable in good condition.
+It will be fainter than 18 mag in August.
+It stays extremely low in the Northern Hemisphere.
+It locates somewhat low in the Southern Hemisphere.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)